hartwigmedical/hmftools/hmf-id-generator/README.md

 # ID Generator

 The ID generator maps all original sample IDs to anonymous HMF IDs.
 The benefits of this are:
- - There is no reference anymore to the original sample ID which was provided by the study/hospital contributing the sample.
+ - There is no reference anymore to the original sample ID which is known to group that contributed the sample.
  - It becomes immediately clear which samples belong to the same patient.

  ### ID anonymization